Writing a cold email to a person that you’ve never had contact with before might seem easy.

 While it’s OK to be polite, don’t exaggerate and resort to phrases such as ”I would never ask you something like this, but…” or “I’d be forever grateful if you’d…”

-This would imply that your recipient isn’t fair if they fail to do what you ask them to, and blaming someone is the worst thing you can do.
+This would imply that your recipient isn’t fair if they fail to do what you ask them to, and guilt-tripping someone is the worst thing you can do.

-All that we’ve talked about so far should like something like this:
+All that we’ve talked about so far should look like something like this:

 SL: What a coincidence!